cleverlight/lightenna/_posts/blog/2020-09-20-terraform-azure-exercises.md

     * Source the admin password for your VMs from AKV
         * `prod` secrets

+{% if include.pres %}Note: {% endif %}
+The [solution to the 'referencing secrets' exercise](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/09-referencing-secrets) is available as part of our open-source [Devops-Workstream](https://github.com/lightenna/devops-workstream/).

 ---

 ## Exercise: create a VM as a docker host